mlcommons/inference/v0.7/compliance/nvidia/TEST05/README.md

 ## Prerequisites
 This script works best with Python 3.3 or later.
+This script also assumes that the submission runs have already been run and that results comply with the submission directory structure as described in [https://github.com/mlperf/policies/blob/master/submission_rules.adoc#562-inference](https://github.com/mlperf/policies/blob/master/submission_rules.adoc#562-inference)
 ## Pass Criteria
 Performance must be within 5% of the submission performance.
 In single stream mode, latencies can be very short for high performance systems and run-to-run variation due to external disturbances (OS) can be significant.
 In such cases and when submission latencies are less or equal to 0.2ms, the pass threshold is relaxed to 20%.